How to dye a quilt using Rit dye and hot water! It only cost about $10 to refresh an old quilt into something that feels new!

-My quilt was originally cream colored and there were stains on it, and it was just dingy from so many years of being used all the time.
+My quilt was originally cream colored, there were stains on it, and it was just dingy from so many years of being used all the time.
 I would be embarrassed if it was left out in plain sight when people came over!
 But, there is no way I’d get rid of this quilt.
 It’s amazing.
 So I decided that something needed to be done.

-This quilt is big, so I knew it wouldn’t work to do it in my washing machine like you can do with smaller items.
-I thought about using our bath tub, but it made me a little nervous to put so much dye in a bright white tub, so I decided I would utilize my daughter’s $10 kiddie pool.
+This quilt is big, I knew it wouldn’t work to do it in my washing machine like you can do with smaller items.
+I thought about using our bath tub, but it made me a little nervous to put so much dye in a bright white tub.
+Ultimately I decided I would use my daughter’s $10 kiddie pool.
 Worst case scenario, I buy a new one.

 - Follow directions on bottle of dye to decide your ratio of dye to water.

-- Insert quilt and stir often.
+- Submerge quilt in water and stir often.

 - Continue process until you feel your dye has saturated your quilt well enough.
 I kept mine in for about two hours, because I knew I wanted mine to be really blue, and it just kept seeming like it needed more time.

 - Rinse quilt in washing machine.
 (I did two full wash cycles without soap.)